Cumulocity-IoT/cumulocity-3d-model-viewer-widget/README.md

 4. Click `more...`.
 5. Select `Install Widget` and follow the instructions.

-### Deployment - as part of the Cumulocity IoT Cockpit application
-1. Clone the repository on your local machine using `git clone https://github.com/SoftwareAG/cumulocity-3d-model-viewer-widget.git`.
-2. Run `npm install` to install the module dependencies.
-3. Run `c8ycli build` to build the cockpit application.
-4. Run `c8ycli deploy` and follow the instructions to deploy the cockpit application on your tenant.
-This will include the widget also.

 ### Configuration - to view the 3d collada model in the widget
 1. Make sure you have successfully installed or deployed the widget.
 2. Click on `Add widget`.